mtmacdonald/docker-laravel/README.md

 - openssh-server
 - cron
 - beanstalkd

+Additionally, these services can optionally be enabled for process supervision (see below):

-- artisan queue:listen (optional, see below)
+- artisan queue:listen
+- selenium server (for testing, not production)

-Additionally, these packages are preinstalled:
+These packages are preinstalled:

 - nodejs with npm
 - nano